The Education Collaborative

 The needed scale and speed for delivering transformation in higher education in Africa is beyond any single institution’s capability.
 It requires a collective with a shared agenda, mutual accountability, and uncompromising dedication to the vision for transformation.

-Mission
+Our Mission

 Our mission is to leverage collaboration and mentorship to build a network of higher education institutions that are uncompromising in achieving excellence in quality student outcomes in Africa.

-Vision
+Our Vision

 Our vision is to improve educational systems and outcomes on the African continent through an institutional and collective effort to achieve systemic transformation.

-Our Target Areas for Transformation
+Our Focus Areas for Transformation

 Ethics & Leadership Development